Skip to main content

 This timeline demonstrates that the question of financial incentives is far from settled.
 It is a dynamic area of law where regulators and courts grapple with the intersection of anti-discrimination law, public health policy, and the economic realities of the employer-employee relationship.
 The core issue remains the definition of “genetic information” itself.

-Because GINA defines family medical history as the employee’s own genetic information, any request for a spouse’s is a direct request for information protected under the statute.
+Because GINA defines family medical history as the employee’s own genetic information, any request for a spouse’s health data is a direct request for information protected under the statute.
 The ongoing legal debate is a testament to the difficulty of balancing an employer’s desire to promote a healthy workforce with an employee’s right to keep their most personal data private, free from financial compulsion.

 References